lukas-lacko/VBA-script---delete-rows-not-in-environment-list/README.md

 ## VBA Script for Filtering Environments in the Excel Report

-This VBA script deletes rows with Environment IDs that are not included in your specified domain list.
+This VBA script deletes rows with Environment IDs that are not included in your specified list.

 1. **Open the Excel File:**
    Open the Excel file in which you need to filter the data.